flypapertech/avian/README.md

 Avian requires NodeJS version >9.0

 ### Redis Server
-Avian uses Redis Server for session managment and for caching component config object requests.
+Avian uses Redis Server for storing session data, caching component config object requests and arbitrary caching requirements you may have.
 Avian does not support password protected Redis Servers at this time.

 Suggested Redis Installation Methods
 - macOS